 Corporate scandals continue to capture headlines with business leaders often finding themselves in an unforgiving environment.
-Inattention and missteps can lead to negative press and inquiries from the Securities Exchange Commission (SEC) or the Department of Justice (DOJ), as well as instigate shareholder claims.
+Inattention and missteps can lead to negative press and inquiries from the Securities Exchange Commission (SEC), the Department of Justice (DOJ), or the Financial Conduct Authority (FCA) in the U.K., as well as instigate shareholder claims.

 Having a culture of compliance focused on business ethics is critical to limiting your company’s liability.
 Lawyers in our Governance and Compliance practice area have both the corporate and prosecutorial experience to address the changing landscape, which allows little tolerance for compliance error.
 By having effective compliance programs in place, companies can avoid litigation, multimillion-dollar penalties and reputational damage.